 Hops (Humulus lupulus

-: Hops contain high amounts of estrogen and numerous bioactive compounds, including lupulone, a beta-acid derived from hops.
-Hops are also high in vitamin B6.
+contains high amounts of estrogen and numerous bioactive compounds, including lupulone, a beta-acid derived from hops.
+Hops also has high amounts of vitamin B6.

 Necrotic enteritis (NE)

 Broilers fed 30 mg/kg of hops beta-acids showed a decrease in C. perfringens